Margareta Cederschiöld

 Margareta Cordelia Cederschiöld (30 December 1879 – 29 July 1962) was a Swedish tennis player who competed in the 1912 Summer Olympics.
 She was eliminated in the quarter-finals of the outdoor singles.
-In the indoor singles she lost in the first round.
-In the indoor mixed doubles she and her partner Carl Kempe finished fourth without competing in the bronze medal match.
+She lost in the first round in the indoor singles.
+In the indoor mixed doubles, she and her partner Carl Kempe finished fourth without competing in the bronze medal match.

 Her brother Hugo was an Olympic shooter.